Ford Falcon (EL): Model range

 Along with the base and sports models, Ford also marketed two luxury-oriented variants.
 The first of the two, known as the Fairmont employed the same six-cylinder engine as the Futura and GLi.
 Building on the equipment level of the Futura, the Fairmont gained, automatic climate control air conditioning, trip computer, power rear windows, oil pressure and battery level gauges, front and rear illuminated footwells, electric aerial and full velour interior.
 Exterior wise, a more prominent chrome front grille, a larger bonnet bulge, and differently shaped headlamps distinguished the Fairmont from other EL models, as did 15-inch, 12-spoke alloy wheels.
 The Fairmont was also fitted with chrome insert side body mouldings and carried over the tail light lenses from the previous EF model.

 The Fairmont Ghia offered a combination of luxury and performance, which was emphasised most effectively by making use of the six-cylinder engine fitted to the XR6, with the V8 remaining optional.
 Due to the implementation of a quieter exhaust, the Ghia suffered from a slight loss in output compared to the XR6.
 Limited slip differential provided better handling than the Fairmont, as did improved variable ratio power steering.
 Equipment wise, the Fairmont Ghia gained a more powerful, nine-speaker stereo system, a passenger airbag, thicker 5 mm side glass for better sound absorption, wood-grain trim, chrome door handles and accents as well as a leather-wrapped steering wheel, handbrake handle and leather upholstery.
 Externally, to differentiate the Fairmont from the Fairmont Ghia, the centre bar of the chrome front grille was colour-coded to the exterior paint, and 15-inch eight-spoke alloy wheels were fitted.

 Motorsport

-Stone Brothers Racing took first place in the 1998 Bathurst 1000 classic (the first held after the organisational split the previous year into Australian based V8 Supercars and European based Super Touring Cars) racing an EL Falcon driven by Jason Bright and co-driven by Steven Richards.
+Stone Brothers Racing took first place in the 1998 Bathurst 1000 classic racing an EL Falcon driven by Jason Bright and Steven Richards.
 This 1998 EL Falcon holds a significant place in Ford Australia's racing history as it was the only Falcon to take victory at the Bathurst 1000 in the decade between 1995 and 2005.

-Glenn Seton also won the 1997 Australian Touring Car Championship driving a Ford Credit sponsored EL Falcon.
+Glenn Seton Racing won the 1997 Australian Touring Car Championship with Glenn Seton driving an EL Falcon.